The Great Return: A Guide For Getting Employees Back To The Office

 Perhaps we need to change how we view work and permanently adopt a more hybrid approach, like giving people the freedom to choose where they want to work or only designating certain days or times to be in the office.

 Whatever path you take is unlikely to keep everyone happy.
 Going to the office never really worked for everyone; it was just what everyone did.
-So, do some soul searching.
+So, do some soul-searching.
 Explore why you want people back (and how often) and whether your strategy will help you achieve these goals.

 Returning to work after Covid: What does the future look like for you?